-The Christian life isn't a standard of performance or a code of ethics, but a vital personal relationship with a loving God.
-Just as our relationship with God is totally dependent on what God has done through Jesus Christ, so the power to live a dynamic Christian life also comes totally from God.
-Through our new identity in Christ, we have all we need to live as a new creation in Christ.
-But to do so, we must continually draw from the proper Source of power.
+The Christian life isn’t a standard of performance or a code of ethics; it’s a vital personal relationship with a loving God.
+Our reconciliation with God is totally dependent on what God has done through Jesus Christ; in the same way, the ability to live a dynamic Christian life also comes totally from God.
+Because we are united to Christ through the Holy Spirit’s indwelling, we have all we need to live as a new creation in Christ (Ephesians 3:16-21).
+But to live according to our new identity in Christ, we must continually live in the power of the Spirit by faith.

 The Holy Spirit is God.

 For who among men knows the thoughts of a man except the man’s spirit within him?
 In the same way no one knows the thoughts of God except the Spirit of God, that we may understand what God has freely given us (1 Corinthians 2:11-12).

 The Holy Spirit came to dwell in us.

 You, however, are controlled not by the sinful nature but by the Spirit, if the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, he does not belong to Christ (Romans 8:9).